brotatotes/bht-automation/bht gen 3/Hebrews/Chapter 9/Hebrews 9 6 bht.md

 # Hebrews 9:6 Commentary Help Text

 ## BHT:
-The priests went always into the first tabernacle, performing the acts of worship which God had appointed.
-The ancient system with its two-part division, one of which was inaccessible, served as a reminder of its inferiority.
-Yet, the high priest, on that one day, would enter the Holy of Holies with the blood to cleanse the people from their sins.
-Through the fall of this old system, a more familiar access to God has been obtained, prompting us to move beyond the shadows of the Law.
+The high priest regularly entered the sanctuary, accomplishing the required worship and offering.
+The ancient system's inferiority was shown by the division of the tabernacle.
+The priests would enter the holy place daily, performing acts of worship and service to God.
+Only the high priest, on a specific day, could enter the second part of the tabernacle to make atonement for sin.
+The removal of the old tabernacle opened a way for believers to access the kingdom of God.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
+1. "The use made of the sanctuary so furnished by the high priest on the anniversary of atonement."
-1. "twice at the least every day, for the morning and evening care of the lamps, and offering of incense"
+2. "Always—twice at the least every day, for the morning and evening care of the lamps, and offering of incense."
-2. "went—Greek, 'enter': present tense"
+3. "Went—Greek, 'enter': present tense."

 ### Albert Barnes:
 1. "The priests went always into the first tabernacle."
-2. "They were not permitted to enter the Holy of Holies, that being entered only once in a year by the High Priest."
+2. "The holy place was entered every day to make the morning and evening oblation."
-3. "Performing the acts of worship which God had appointed."
+3. "Accomplishing the service of God - Performing the acts of worship which God had appointed."

 ### Marvin Vincent:
 1. "The inferiority of the ancient system was proved by the old tabernacle itself: by its division into two parts, both of which were inaccessible to the people."